Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 ### Enabling/Disabling the SDK

 The SDK can be enabled and disabled at runtime.
-To make GeoUniq SDK start, you need to enable it by calling the method `GUCordovaPlugin.enable` at least once.
+To make Cloud4Wi Geo SDK start, you need to enable it by calling the method `GUCordovaPlugin.enable` at least once.

 You might do that into the main activity of your app, as in the example below.